Bleeding from the genitals can be a deeply concerning and alarming symptom.

 Herpes

 Herpes is caused by the Herpes Simplex Virus (HSV) and can lead to painful blisters around the genital area.
-During an outbreak of Herpes, these blisters pop and form sores, which can bleed, especially if they are picked at or the skin around them becomes inflamed.
+During an outbreak of Herpes, these superficial blisters pop and form sores, which can bleed, especially if they are picked at or the skin around them becomes inflamed.
 Eventually, these sores scab over and heal.

 Human Papillomavirus (HPV)